What You Need to Know about Heat Stroke and Summer Running

-You might think that longer distances are riskier, since you’re spending more time in the heat.
+Surely longer distances are riskier, since you’re spending more time in the heat?

-But because the pace requirements of a marathon or ultramarathon are not that fast in absolute terms, heat production is lower in these long races and body temperature increases are more gradual, perhaps giving your brain more time to recognize the danger and reign in your pace.
+But because the pace requirements of a marathon or ultramarathon are not that fast, heat production is lower in these long races and body temperature increases are more gradual, perhaps giving your brain more time to recognize the danger and reign in your pace.

 In a shorter, harder effort, heat production is much higher and it appears to be easier to “outrun” your brain’s imposed pacing limits.

 Noakes cites a report from the medical director of the Twin Cities Marathon, who treated only one case of serious heat stroke in 24 years of the race, contrasting this with the 1988 Famouth Road Race, an 11-km race which produced nine cases of heat stroke in a single day, and the South African 12-km cross country championships in 1981, which produced four cases.

 Noakes also conducted a review of case reports published in the scientific literature and found only a handful of cases of heat stroke in marathon and ultramarathon runners, but plenty of cases from shorter distance races.
 You can learn more about Tim Noakes and his research in our podcast episode)